sanmai/phpunit-legacy-adapter/README.md

 ### What this library does not do

-Altough this library solves the most annoying part of the problem, there are other parts the library was not designed to cover.
+Although this library solves the most annoying part of the problem, there are other parts the library was not designed to cover.
 For example:

-- Some versions of PHPUnit allow `assertContains` to be used with string, while other do not.
+- Some versions of PHPUnit allow `assertContains` to be used with strings, while other do not.
-- In some versions one method is called `expectExceptionMessageRegExp`, while in others the same method called `expectExceptionMessageMatches`.
+- In some versions one method is called `expectExceptionMessageRegExp`, while in others the same method is called `expectExceptionMessageMatches`.
 - And so on and on.

 There might be a polyfill for these changed methods, but it should not be a big deal to write an ad hoc polyfill just for the methods you need.
 E.g.: